-- 3. Does the full Moon look bigger when it rises at supper-time, and then smaller when it is high in the sky?
-If they disagree on this, tell them that they can do an investigation - see below. - 4.
-Why does the Moon sometimes look like a letter D or a letter C?
+3. Does the full Moon look bigger when it rises at supper-time, and then smaller when it is high in the sky?
+4. Why does the Moon sometimes look like a letter D or a letter C?

-We see only the part that the Sun is shining on.
-They learnt this in Gr.
-4 workbook.

 5. Is it easier to see the stars when the Moon is full or when it is not full?

-It is easier to see the stars when the Moon is not full.

 6. Why do we sometimes see the new Moon looking like this, in the next photo.
 The Sun is almost behind the Moon, so where is the light coming from?